Gospel centered. Spirit led. Mission focused.

 Come expectantly!
 Come prayerfully!

-At the time of registration, you will need to choose one of the following seven Breakout Topics, each containing three sessions.
+At the time of registration, you will need to choose one of the following eight Breakout Topics, each containing three sessions.

 Click on the Breakout Topics below for more details.